Prompt Engineering Is Just Good Writing: The Cognitive Transfer of Linguistic Skill

 Research

-Lexical diversity correlates at r=0.444 with AI output quality.
-Language aptitude explains 17% of variance in learning programming outcomes.
-83.7% of users agreed clarity directly improves AI results.
+Word variety links to AI output quality at r=0.444.
+Language skill explains 17% of the gap in coding learning results.
+83.7% of users said clarity helps AI results.

 Bar chart showing three key statistics: r=0.444 correlation between lexical diversity and AI output quality, 17% variance explained by language aptitude in programming outcomes, 83.7% of users agree clarity improves AI results

-Three research findings demonstrate that linguistic skills predict AI prompting success
+Three research findings show that linguistic skills predict AI prompting success

 The Five Writing Skills That Transfer